Margaret Cowie Crowe: Biography

 Crowe joined the SWH, departing for service in Serbia in February 1915.
 She was based at the hospital camps in Mladenavac and Kragujevac, treating a typhus epidemic.
 She was one of forty Scottish women medics who accompanied the Serbian Army during their "Great Retreat" across Albania fleeing from the invading Austrians.
 During the retreat, SWH nurse Caroline Toughill had her skull fractured when the car in which she was travelling fell off a cliff near the town of Rača.
 Crowe and a Serbian Major treated her in a nearby Red Cross camp, before she died from her injuries two days later and was buried at Leposavić.
 When Crowe reached the coast in Albania she travelled through Italy and France by boat and train to get back to Scotland.
 She had returned home by late December 1915.

-Crowe next travelled to nurse in the Russian Empire from 1916, nursing in Saint Petersburg, Kursk and Kazan, and was in Russia during the Russian Revolution.
-She took photographs to record her experiences, with an annotation of “Passport Photograph required under Bolshevik Rule” on one of her images.
+Crowe next travelled to nurse in the Russian Empire from 1916, nursing in Saint Petersburg, Kursk and Kazan, and was in Russia during the Russian Revolution in 1917.
+She took photographs to record her experiences, with an annotation of "Passport Photograph required under Bolshevik Rule" on one of her images.
 She also learned to speak the Russian language.

-After the war, she returned to work at the Nobel Explosives Factory until her retirement in 1943.
-She died in 1973.
+After the war, she returned to work at the Nobel Enterprises Explosives Factory until her retirement in 1943., when her employers presented her with what the Falkirk Herald described as a "handsome gift.
+The same article also described in detail her experience in Serbia and Russia, where she supported the British Armoured Car Unit as their only Sister.
+Crowe also joined a newly formed Russian nurses' organisation, and in Great Britain was a founder member of the Royal College of Nursing.